kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

  9    await storage.deployed();
 10    console.log('storage deployed at:'+ storage.address)
 ```
--	line 6 says: "hey, watch out, there will be some asynchronous function call(s) coming."
+-	line 6 says: "*hey, watch out, there will be some asynchronous function call(s) coming.*"
--	line 7 says "call the function getContractFactory of the package ethers and await, don't execute the next instruction until you receive the result from getContractFactory".
+-	line 7 says "*call the function `getContractFactory` of the package `ethers` and `await`, don't execute the next instruction until you receive the result back from `getContractFactory`*".
--	line 8 says "call the function deploy of the object named Storage (which happens to be the result of the previous line) and await, don't execute the next instruction until you receive the result from deploy".
+-	line 8 says "*call the function `deploy` of the object named `Storage` (which happens to be the result of the previous line) and `await`, don't execute the next instruction until you receive the result back from `deploy`*".
--	line 9 says "call the function deployed() of the object storage and await for the blockchain function to answer".
+-	line 9 says "*call the function deployed() of the object storage and await for the blockchain function to answer back*".
--	line 10 says "print out the address of the object storage".
+-	line 10 says "*print out the `address` of the object `storage`*".

 What happens if you forgot the keyword `await`?